angular-experts-io/modern-angular-workshop/exercise-angular-cli.md

 3. Our workspace currently has only one project (`product-app`), a single workspace can host multiple apps and libraries, in case we have multiple projects we can specify which one we want to build, test or serve it using `--project` flag so for example we could use `ng build --project some-other-app`
 4. Inside of `product-app` you can find `architect` property with `build` property and finally `configuration` property, here you can see what options are applied by default with the `production` configuration (it is possible to define your own custom configurations which then can be activated using `--configuration <my-config>` flag when running commands)
 5. Find `budgets` in the `build` configuration, this feature enables your build to fail if the size of the bundle crosses specified threshold, try to set it lower and run `npm run build` to see it fail... (hint: reduce warning to `0.05mb` and error to `0.1mb` for the `initial` bundle type) After that, revert the budget to default values to prevent your build from failing in the future.

+## TODO 10 - Analyze application (optional)

+Analyzing the application can come in handy when debugging produced bundle file size and **budget errors**!

+In general if we have initial bundle size, for example 850kB, and then it jumps to 865kB it's expected to just increase the budget, but if it would jump to something like 2000kB, it most likely mean we included a large library in a wrong place (it gets loaded eagerly) and this can be debugged by the bundle analysis described bellow.

+1. Install `npm install -D esbuild-visualizer source-map-explorer http-server`
+2. Add `"analyze": "ng build --stats-json --output-hashing none --named-chunks && esbuild-visualizer --template treemap --metadata dist/product-app/stats.json --filename dist/product-app/analyse/index.html && http-server -o -c-1 ./dist/product-app/analyse/"` to your `package.json` file
+3. Try to run the `analyze` command and explore the website in opened tab
+4. Add `"analyze:sme": "ng build --source-map --output-hashing none --named-chunks && source-map-explorer dist/product-app/browser/*.js --no-border-checks --html dist/product-app/sme/index.html && http-server -o -c-1 ./dist/product-app/sme/"`
+5. Try to run the `analyze:sme` command and explore the website in opened tab
+6. Another way is to upload `stats.json` file to official [Esbuild Bundle Analyzer](https://esbuild.github.io/analyze/) website and explore the bundle size there
+7. Try

 ## TODO 11 - Angular Schematics